knpuniversity/javascript/knpu/ep3b-webpack-encore/encore-install.md

 going to *drastically* improve the way you write JavaScript.

-Basically, Encore is a wrapper around Webpack... because honestly, Webpack - while *amazing* - is a pain in the butt to setup.
+Basically, Encore is a wrapper around Webpack... because honestly, Webpack - while *amazing* - is a pain to setup.
 And what does Webpack do?
 We'll get to that.

 ## Setting up the Project